simonced/elixir-mazeavatar/README.md

 # MazeAvatar

-This is a simple project for me to lear Elixir.
+This is a simple project for me to learn Elixir.

 The idea is to generate a maze and making an avatar with it in PNG format.